wep4you/heimdall-kustomize/Readme.md

 ## Install manual with kubectl

-To add your own configuration, copy ```overlays/local``` to a new folder and change th files to your needs.
+To add your own configuration, copy ```overlays/local``` to a new folder and change the files to your needs.
-Its standard Kustomize format, in the example Ingress is patched with a new Domainname and the Deployment is patched with another Version of the Image, instead of latest from the base file.
+It's standard Kustomize format, in the example Ingress is patched with a new Domainname and the Deployment is patched with another Version of the Image, instead of latest from the base file.

     ```